intrepid

 What type of luggage do you recommend I take?

 On most Intrepid trips you will be required to carry your own luggage, sometimes up stairs and on and off transport.
 We therefore recommend you travel with a backpack.
 We only have a handful of itineraries where sleeping bags are required and these are generally trips that involve camping.
-When we use homestays, blankets are provided but some travellers feel more comfortable with their own sleeping bag or sleep sheet.
+When we use homestays, blankets are provided but some travelers feel more comfortable with their own sleeping bag or sleep sheet.
 This decision is a personal preference.
 Refer to your Trip Notes if you are unsure whether a sleeping bag is required.

 What clothes and footwear should I take on treks?